joeFischetti/Shibboleth-IdP3-TOTP-Auth/README.md

 Requirements
 ------------

-Shibboleth IdP v3.4.5
+- Shibboleth IdP v3.4.5
-Java 8
+- Java 8
+- Slightly more than a basic understanding of identity management
+- Some way to insert encrypted seeds into a directory.

 Installing
 ----------